jerseycheese/BootHillGM/Docs/UserStories.md

 - [ ] As a player, I want to receive a simple background for my character so that I have a starting point for roleplaying.
   **Test Plan:**
   - Confirm that each character receives a unique background
-  - Verify that the background is consistent with the character's attributes and skills
+  - Verify that the background is consistent with the character's attributes
   - Ensure the background is displayed clearly in the character sheet **Status:** Not yet implemented.